tools-study/journal/drafts/draft_8.md

 Our ranking reflects a hierarchy from root cause to downstream consequence: epigenetic information loss appears to be the most upstream driver of aging, with senescent cell accumulation, nutrient sensing dysregulation, NAD⁺ depletion, and telomere attrition as partially independent but interconnected downstream mediators.
 The novel mathematical frameworks presented here — KL-divergence epigenetic drift, senescent cell accumulation ODE, mTORC1 nutrient-sensing AND-gate, NAD⁺ flux balance, and Hayflick-TERT replicative capacity models — provide quantitative foundations for intervention design and optimization.

-The integrative Gompertz-Makeham multi-intervention model demonstrates that combinatorial approaches targeting orthogonal aging mechanisms yield lifespan gains (**theoretical hypothesis**), with conservative parameter estimates suggesting that a five-intervention strategy could extend median human lifespan to approximately 104 years — a 27% increase over current levels.
-While this estimate is necessarily approximate, it provides a quantitative framework for prioritizing research investment and designing clinical trials.
+The integrative Gompertz-Makeham multi-intervention model demonstrates that combinatorial approaches targeting orthogonal aging mechanisms could yield lifespan gains (**theoretical hypothesis**), with conservative parameter estimates suggesting that a five-intervention strategy could extend median human lifespan.
+This provides a quantitative framework for prioritizing research investment and designing clinical trials.

 The 30-year window from 2025 to 2055 is realistic for initial clinical translation of all five approaches: epigenetic reprogramming and senolytic clinical trials are already underway, rapamycin longevity trials are in planning, NMN/NR supplementation trials are reporting human data, and TERT gene therapy has been demonstrated in mice.
 The greatest barriers are not scientific but regulatory (establishing aging as a treatable indication), economic (ensuring equitable access), and ethical (navigating the profound societal consequences of significant life extension).